Lombiq/.NET-Analyzers/Readme.md

 ## Upgrading to a new version of the .NET SDK

-When a new version of the .NET SDK comes out then you need to change the `LangVersion` and `AnalysisLevel` elements in the *Build.props* file to opt in to new language features and analyzers.
+When a new version of the .NET SDK comes out then to the following:
+- Change the `LangVersion` and `AnalysisLevel` elements in the *Build.props* file to opt in to new language features and analyzers.
 This does not concern non-SDK-style .NET Framework projects.
+- Wait for all analyzers to support the new SDK (primarily the new language features).
+Then update all packages to latest.

 ## Visual Studio development